The EU's emissions trading system (ETS) aims to reduce the industry's carbon emissions. Discover how it works and why a reform is needed.

 However, some of the permits are allocated for free, particularly in sectors at risk of having companies move production to other parts of the world with laxer emission constraints.

-At the moment these permits are very cheap, because demand for them dropped due to the economic crisis, while the supply has remained constant.
+After the 2008 financial crisis, these permits were very cheap, because demand for them dropped, while the supply remained constant.

 Having a large surplus and low prices discourages companies from investing in green technology, thereby hampering the scheme's efficiency in combatting climate change.

-To reduce oversupply, MEPs want to double the Market Stability Reserve’s (MSR) capacity to mop up excess emission allowances on the market.
-MSR aims to better align supply and demand of allowances by placing surplus allowances in a reserve, from which they can be released in case of a shortage.
-When triggered, MSR would absorb up to 24% of excess credits in each auctioning year.
+To overcome this problem, the EU created the Market Stability Reserve to better align supply and demand of allowances by placing surplus allowances in a reserve, from which they can be released in case of a shortage.

-As part of the reform, the Commission is expected to present an EU Carbon Border Adjustment Mechanism in the second quarter of 2021.
-Such a mechanism would apply a carbon price to imported goods from less ambitious countries and prevent companies moving production to a country with less stringent greenhouse gas emissions rules.
-This practice known as carbon leakage would undermine EU efforts to achieve climate neutrality by 2050, under the Green Deal roadmap.
+Free allowances should disappear by 2032 when the Parliament wants the EU's Carbon Border Adjustment Mechanism to be fully operational.
+The mechanism would apply a carbon price to imported goods from less ambitious countries and prevent companies moving production to a country with less stringent greenhouse gas emissions rules.

 EU efforts to cut greenhouse gas emissions